Submitted successfully

 Topics of interest include but are not limited to:

-• Theoretical Foundations of Unsupervised Learning
+• Theoretical Foundations of Machine Learning

-• Novel Clustering Algorithms and Methods
+• Novel Clustering and Classification Algorithms

-• Innovations in Classical Unsupervised Tasks
+• Innovations in Classical Machine Learning Tasks

-• Unsupervised Representation Learning
+• Weakly Supervised Representation Learning

-• Unsupervised Methods for Foundation Models
+• Machine Learning Algorithms for Foundation Models

-• Applied Research in Unsupervised Learning
+• Applied Research in Machine Learning

-• Unsupervised Learning for Complex Data
+• Machine Learning for Complex Data

-• Trustworthy Unsupervised Learning
+• Trustworthy Machine Learning

-• Unsupervised Learning for Robotics
+• Machine Learning for Robotics

 Special Session Ⅳ: Reinforcement Learning for Control and Decision-Making in Autonomous Robots